aws/aws-advanced-odbc-wrapper/docs/using-the-aws-odbc-wrapper/using-the-aws-odbc-wrapper.md

 | `nil` | `String` | No | For additional settings to the underlying driver, the connection string can be used for the specific underlying driver's options too. | `nil` |

 ## Plugins
-The AWS ODBC Wrapper uses plugins to execute ODBC methods.
+The AWS Advanced ODBC Wrapper uses plugins to execute ODBC methods.
 You can think of a plugin as an extensible code module that adds extra logic around any ODBC method calls.
-The AWS ODBC Wrapper has a number of [built-in plugins](#list-of-available-plugins) available for use.
+The AWS Advanced ODBC Wrapper has a number of [built-in plugins](#list-of-available-plugins) available for use.

 ### List of Available Plugins
-The AWS ODBC Wrapper has several built-in plugins that are available to use.
+The AWS Advanced ODBC Wrapper has several built-in plugins that are available to use.
 Please visit the individual plugin page for more details.

 | Plugin Name | Database Compatibility | Description |
 |-------------|----------|-------------|